PTSD Treatment in Boulder, Colorado

 It is important to understand that not everyone who experiences trauma will develop PTSD.
 Trauma is the emotional response to an event like an accident, assault, or natural disaster.
 It can appear first as shock or denial, followed by longer-term reactions such as unpredictable emotions, flashbacks, strained relationships, or even physical symptoms like headaches or nausea.

 When these symptoms continue for weeks or months and begin to disrupt daily life, it may indicate PTSD.
 The difference lies in how long the symptoms last and how much they interfere with well-being.
-At Flatirons Recovery, our evidence-based PTSD treatment in Boulder, Colorado, helps individuals address both the emotional and physical effects of trauma in a safe, supportive environment.
+At Flatirons Recovery, our comprehensive PTSD treatment in Boulder, Colorado, helps individuals address both the emotional and physical effects of trauma in a safe, supportive environment.

 Common Causes of PTSD